BL. ALESSANDRINA DA COSTA – SALESIAN COOPERATOR AND MYSTIC

 Vera Grita, laywoman (Italy)

-Causes being followed by the Postulator’s Office
+Extra Causes being followed by the Postulator’s Office

 Ven.
 Camillo Costa de Beauregard, priest – (France)